Frank Zeidler: Writing, scholarship, and legacy

 Graduate Student Travel Award, a scholarship enabling a non-American scholar to study for a master's degree in American history at UWM.
 The Wisconsin Labor History Society also sponsors an annual undergraduate Frank P. Zeidler Scholarship in labor history.

 The Milwaukee Public Library's historic collections are housed in the Frank P. Zeidler Humanities Room, named in his honor.

 On May 21, 2006, he received an honorary Doctor of Humane Letters degree from Cardinal Stritch University in Milwaukee.

 An urban park in downtown Milwaukee bears Zeidler's name.
 Zeidler Union Park (originally named for priest and explorer Jacques Marquette) now hosts the Westown Farmer's Market and other smaller festivals and gatherings.

 Family

+Zeidler and his wife, Agnes, were married for 67 years and raised six children together.

 Zeidler's daughter, Jeanne Zeidler, served as mayor of Williamsburg, Virginia, from 1998 until 2010, when she retired.